Terms and Conditions of Supply (May 2023)

 1 Information about us

-1.1 We operate the website rtitb.co.uk We are CAPITB Limited T/A RTITB , a company registered in England and Wales under company number 2476398 and with our registered office at RTITB Limited, Access House, Halesfield 17, Telford TF7 4PW.
+1.1 We operate the website rtitb.com We are RTITB Limited, a company registered in England and Wales under company number 2476398 and with our registered office at RTITB Limited, Access House, Halesfield 17, Telford TF7 4PW.
 Our VAT number is 557 0161 53.

 2 Our Products